 In the meantime, zoos are successfully breeding this species to ensure that a population is maintained in human care.
 We are part of a breeding programme for crowned lemurs, to help conserve this endangered species.

 Our crowned lemurs share the Lemur Walkthrough with a large group of ring-tailed lemurs.
-Even though there are almost twice as many ring-tailed lemurs, our crowned lemurs are the more dominant group and happily steal food off the ring-tailed lemurs!
+Even though they are almost twice as many ring-tailed lemurs, our crowned lemurs are the more dominant group and happily steal food off the ring-tailed lemurs!

 You can find our crowned lemurs inside Monkey Jungle and the Lemur Walkthrough